“This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.”

 8: PetLuv Soothing “Happy Cat” Premium Soft Sided Cat Carrier – Best Cat Carrier For Privacy

 What they can’t see can’t scare them.
 It works as a carrier and a stroller at the same time.
 This thing can be really useful if you have enough junk your carrying around as it is and you don’t want to be lifting your cat around.
+I also like that this carrier doesn’t sag even if you have really heavy cats.
+The material is also really nice and I didn’t have really issues with it either.
+My cats also loved the inside plush of this carrier.

 9: Sleepypod Mobile Pet Bed – Best Luxury and Safest Cat Carrier